Co-Founder & CEO

 Catherine (née Evans) graduated from Shady Side Academy in Pittsburgh, and then moved to New York to attend Columbia University (Barnard College).
 1980 was the first year Columbia offered Computer Science as a major, and her instinct told her computers would become increasingly integral into business and life in general.
-She earned her BA in Computer Science in 1984 and then spent four years writing code for Wall Street's LF Rothschild, Unterberg and Tobin while attending NYU's Stern School of Business, but she left for Hong Kong before completeing her MBA.
+She earned her BA in Computer Science in 1984 and then spent almost four years writing code for Wall Street's LF Rothschild while attending NYU's Stern School of Business, but she left for Hong Kong before completing her MBA.

-She lives with her husband, Donald Heald, a collector and purveyor of rare books and manuscripts, and their white Labrador, Bali, on Manhattan's Upper East Side and in Sherman, CT.
+She lives with her husband, Donald Heald, a collector and purveyor of rare books and manuscripts, and their white Labrador, Bali, on Manhattan's Upper East Side and in Sherman, Connecticut.
 Her proudest accomplishments include having been youngest female CEO of a publicly traded American company at age 33 (as Catherine Winchester); being featured onstage with Bill Gates in two of his major keynote speeches in 1991 and 1993; and finishing the 1985 NYC Marathon in 101st place with a time of 3:17.
-She still runs 40 miles a week, albeit rather slowly now, and credits running and the self-discipline she learned from daily training with being the foundation for all her achievements in life.
+She still runs 40 miles a week since originally discovering the sport in 1976, and credits running and the self-discipline she learned from daily training with being the foundation for all her achievements in life.

 An Asia-focused magazine brought to you by Remote Lands - a platform for adventure, luxury, and authenticity from experts and explorers around the continent.